-- 2.42.
-The windfall study (2021) is updated annually and provides an annual windfall allowance figure.
+- 2.43.
+The windfall study (2022) is updated annually and provides an annual windfall allowance figure.
 This figure is then included within the trajectory from year 4 onwards.
-As of 1st April 2021 an annual small site windfall allowance of 78 dwellings is justified within the five year housing land supply. - 2.43.
-The trajectory (appendix 13) shows that the average small site completions projected into years 1-3 to be an average of 94 dwellings per annum.
+As of 1st April 2022 an annual small site windfall allowance of 87 dwellings is justified within the five-year housing land supply. - 2.44.
+The trajectory (appendix 13) shows that the projected small site completions within years 1-3 to be an average of 87 dwellings per annum.